By Zara Lewis

 - Wash and polish everything you can get your hands on

-But make sure to use environmentally friendly cleaning supplies.
-Once you’ve removed that stale, stuffy winter aura, you can move on to cleaning and refreshing your bedding, throw pillows and other heavy fabrics that tend to collect dust.
+Make sure to use environmentally friendly cleaning supplies.
+Once you’ve removed that stale, stuffy winter aura, you can move on to cleaning and refreshing your bedding, throw pillows and other heavy fabrics.

 This will give you a perfect foundation to start decluttering every room in your home.
 And once you’re satisfied with the result, you will most likely need to give it another quick once-over to make sure everything is up to par.